 Since this undergraduate course in spider biology, I have had the opportunity to work with spiders in a variety of countries (French Polynesia, Dominican Republic, Venezuela, Netherland Antilles, St. Kitts and Nevis, Taiwan, Spain, South Africa) and contexts (biogeography, behavior).
 I am currently a graduate student of Dr. Susan Riechert at the University of Tennessee in Knoxville, where I am interested in the role of behavior and temperament in the success of biological invasions, using the colonial tentweb orbweaver (Cyrtophora citricola) as a study organism.

-Outside of academics, I enjoy couchsurfing, hiking, traveling, and playing board games.
+Outside of academics, I enjoy couchsurfing, traveling, and playing board games.
 I will also discuss food (where to find uni in Knoxville?!), the recent entomophagy movement (I approve), and Harry Potter (Hagrid apparently didn’t consider the ecological implications of releasing non-native acromantulas in the Forbidden Forest) at length.
 I’m also your dude if you want to discuss board games with biologically relevant themes and mechanics or if you want to playtest a reimagined version of Settlers of Catan involving conflict with a resistant indigenous group.